Colorado Supreme Court: Discretionary appeals

+The Court principally handles certiorari petitions, which request the Court to conduct an additional review of the case.
+These petitions follow a primary review that is conducted by either the Colorado Court of Appeals or the Colorado District Court.
+The Colorado Supreme Court is not required to hear these cases.

-Only a small fraction of certiorari petitions are granted by the Colorado Supreme Court.
+Only a small fraction of certiorari petitions is granted by the Colorado Supreme Court.
 From petitions filed in 2015 and 2016, only 6% of all cases were granted an additional review.
 It takes three of the seven justices to vote in favor of a certiorari petition for it to be granted.

 Appeals of right

 In addition, the Colorado Supreme Court has jurisdiction over direct appeals in cases where a trial court finds a law unconstitutional, in death penalty cases, in water law cases, in certain election cases, in interlocutory appeals (i.e., appeals in the middle of a case) in certain matters of exceptional importance for which an ordinary appeal is not a sufficient remedy, and in certain other cases.

 Original jurisdiction and supervisory powers

 The Colorado Supreme Court also has original jurisdiction over attorney discipline proceedings, over advisory questions presented by the state legislature or the state attorney general, and questions referred to it by the federal courts.
 Furthermore, the Colorado Supreme Court has general supervisory and budget authority over the judicial branch, the court rule making process, and the regulation of attorneys.
 Finally, the Colorado Supreme Court makes appointments to a number of boards and commissions, which often has the effect of providing a tie breaking member in situations where the other appointees are equally divided on partisan lines.